Enterprise (NX-01)

-Enterprise NX-01 is a fictional spaceship that appears in the American science fiction television series Star Trek: Enterprise.
-It had the in-universe registration of NX-01 and appeared earlier in the franchise timeline than any other Starfleet ship named Enterprise.

-The ship is first seen in the pilot episode "Broken Bow" and was seen throughout the series undergoing various upgrades.
+Enterprise (NX-01) is the fictional spaceship that serves as the primary setting of the American science fiction television series Star Trek: Enterprise.
+The ship predates the other Starfleet ships named Enterprise and was first seen in the pilot episode "Broken Bow".
 Its missions included an initial period of deep space exploration and a mission into the Delphic Expanse following the Xindi attack on Earth; it was also instrumental in the formation of the United Federation of Planets with the Vulcans, Andorians and Tellarites.

-The final appearance occurred in "These Are The Voyages...", where the ship is seen en route to the signing of the Federation charter and the decommissioning of the ship.
+Its final regular appearance occurred in "These Are The Voyages...", where the ship is seen en route to the signing of the Federation charter and the decommissioning of the ship.
 Enterprise has appeared in several non-canon novels, which describe both its actions in the Romulan War and the vessel's final fate as a museum ship in orbit of Pluto.
-A model of an NX class ship was seen on screen in the 2013 film Star Trek Into Darkness, and it has appeared in the video game Star Trek: Encounters.
+A model of an NX class ship was seen on screen in the 2013 film Star Trek Into Darkness.
+It has also appeared in the video game Star Trek: Encounters and Star Trek: Legacy.
 There was a negative fan reaction to the design, but television critics were mostly positive, calling the design "a sort of retro-futurism".
 Several Enterprise toys and models have been released, including versions by Art Asylum, Diamond Select Toys, QMx and Eaglemoss Publications.